Nigel Keay - Sitting in the Ruins for Two Oboes and Bassoon (2018)

 Score and Parts PDF (399kb)

-The Trio will be performed at the Forum des nouveaux répertoires pédagogiques, Saturday 1st December 2018 at the Conservatoire du centre Mozart, Paris, by the students of Marika Lombardi.
+The Trio was performed at the Forum des nouveaux répertoires pédagogiques, Saturday 1st December 2018 at the Conservatoire Municipal W.A.
+Mozart, Paris 1er, by the students of Marika Lombardi.